-WIKA offers a wide range of reliable and robust temperature transmitters to convert the input signals from temperature measurement devices, such as RTDs and thermocouples, into digital or analog output signals.
-Make sure you have the right ones for your specific applications.
+Temperature transmitters convert the input signals from electronic temperature sensors, such as RTDs and thermocouples, into digital or analog output signals.
+Safety and efficiency require selecting the right transmitter for specific applications.

 Temperature transmitters are a fundamental component in the process industry.
 These devices convert the input signal from a wide range of temperature sensors, such as resistance thermometers, thermocouples, and potentiometers, into a standardized analog or digital output signal.

 Depending on the output signal, the temperature transmitter might be suitable for direct connection to evaluation instruments with voltage or current inputs, such as programmable logic controllers (PLCs) or Analog/Digital (AD) conversion cards.
 Using analog outputs, such as 0…10V and 4…20 mA, the value of the actual measurement is represented by the output of the range specified in the temperature transmitter.
 For example, if the range of your temperature transmitter were 0°C to 500°C (32°F to 932°F) and your sensor measured 250°C (482°F), the output for a 4…20 mA transmitter would be 12 mA.
 You can see the correlation by using the midpoint of both the temperature and mA variables.